COSC481W-2021Winter/capstone-project-film-club/README.md

 # File Structure Standard

-Django is built to make the jump from installation to development as quick as possible.
+Django is built to make the jump from installation to development as quickly as possible.
 In doing this, Django does a lot of the work for you.
 For example, it organizes the entire project by default.
 The [Django tutorial](https://docs.djangoproject.com/en/3.1/intro/tutorial01/#creating-a-project) gives a brief overview of the file structure.

 # Description of Prototype

 1. Landing Screen - A screen with the film club logo and information about the product
 2. Login Screen - A screen where the user will enter their login credentials or select create account
 3. New Account Screen - A screen where new users will enter information about themselves and create a profile.
 The user will go through a new user process where they enter media categories they like to help create their profile.
-4. Home Screen - The screen users are directed to this page on sign in, this is where the recommendation feed lives.
-For the prototype the recommendations will be based on the users media selections.
+4. Home Screen - The screen users are directed to this page on sign-in, this is where the recommendation feed lives.
+For the prototype, the recommendations will be based on the user’s media selections.
 It will also show friends and watch history.
-5. Movie Profile Screen - The users data on media they have viewed  and reviewed can be viewed, edited and deleted here.
+5. Movie Profile Screen - The user’s data on media they have viewed and reviewed can be viewed, edited, and deleted here.
 6. Upload Data Screen - the user can add new media to their profile here
 7. User Profile Screen - the user can view/edit/delete information from their personal profile
 8. Reset Password/Email Screen - users who forgot their passwords/emails can reset them here.